 Hewitt (Long Distance) – Cheviot (steel) – £1299

-Our take: The Cheviot is similar to the other British bikes in that it uses Reynolds tubing, drop handlebars and has a sensible part spec for the price.
-For long distance riders, we recommend swapping the STI shifters for some barend shifters.
+My take: The Cheviot is similar to the other British bikes in that it uses Reynolds tubing, drop handlebars and has a sensible part spec for the price.
+For long distance riders, I recommend swapping the STI shifters for some barend shifters.

 Mercian (Long Distance / Light Touring) – King of Mercia, Professional, Pro Lugless, Vincitore (steel) – £2240 to £3820

-Our take: Beautifully made bikes from a builder who’s been doing touring bikes longer than most.
-Our pick for touring is the King of Mercia Tourer (£3218) which comes with cantilever brakes and an XT drivetrain.
+My take: Beautifully made bikes from a builder who’s been doing touring bikes longer than most.
+My pick for touring is the King of Mercia Tourer (£3218) which comes with cantilever brakes and an XT drivetrain.

 Orbit Cycles (Long Distance) – Harrier Expedition, Harrier Fast Tour (steel) – £1190 to £1795

-Our take: Great value Reynolds steel 26″ tourers with an exceptional warranty.
-We particularly like that you can buy a refurbished frame off these guys for environmental reasons.
-We do find the chainstays on these frames rather short (35mm less than many other brands) and same with the headtubes (at size 58cm, we think the bike could use 70mm more headtube!).
+My take: Great value Reynolds steel 26″ tourers with an exceptional warranty.
+I particularly like that you can buy a refurbished frame off these guys for environmental reasons.
+I do find the chainstays on these frames rather short (35mm less than many other brands) and same with the headtubes (at size 58cm, I think the bike could use 70mm more headtube!).

 Raleigh (Long Distance) – Gran Tour, Sojourn (steel) – £645 to £1100

-Our take: We love the Sojourn!
+My take: I love the Sojourn!
 The geometry is great: 460mm chainstays and it’s long wheelbase are perfect.
 It comes with a Brooks saddle standard as well as good gear ratios, disc brakes, barend shifters, a 9s drivetrain and a solid steel frame.
 The Gran Tour represents great value for money.

 Revolution (Long Distance) – Country Traveller, Country Explorer, Country Premier (steel) – £499 to £799